5th International Helmut Deutsch Lied Competition

 Helmut Deutsch

 Helmut Deutsch ranks among the finest, most successful and in-demand song recital accompanists of the world.
 He was born in Vienna, where he studied at the Conservatory, the Music Academy and the University.
 He was awarded the Composition Prize of Vienna in 1965 and appointed professor at the age of twenty-four.
 Although he has performed with leading instrumentalists as a chamber musician, he has concentrated primarily on accompanying in song recitals.
-At the beginning of his career he worked with the soprano Irmgard Seefried, but the most important singer of his early years was Hermann Prey, whom he accompanied as a permanent partner for twelve years.
-Subsequently he has worked with many of the most important recital singers and played in the world’s major music centres.
+At the beginning of his career, he worked with the soprano Irmgard Seefried, but the most important singer of his early years was Hermann Prey, whom he accompanied as a permanent partner for twelve years.
+Subsequently he has worked with many of the most important recital singers and played in the world’s major music centers.
 His collaborations with Jonas Kaufmann, Diana Damrau and Michael Volle are currently among his most important.
 Helmut Deutsch was a professor of Art Song Interpretation in Vienna, Salzburg, Frankfurt and Munich, holds masterclasses worldwide and is a juror in numerous international competitions.

 About the mdw

 The mdw – University of Music and Performing Arts Vienna is one of the world’s largest and most renowned universities for music, theater and film.
-Over 3,000 students from more than 70 countries enjoy their education in 115 disciplines in the fields of music, performing arts, science, research and paedagogics.
+Over 3,000 students from more than 70 countries enjoy their education in 115 disciplines in the fields of music, performing arts, science, research and pedagogics.
 The mdw’s 25 institutes include the Max Reinhardt Seminar and the Vienna Film Academy.

 Competition